Kevin-C3923/Life_Expectancy_Analytics/README.md

 ### Selected Topic:
 Longevity, and influencing factors, in New York State

+### Question for this analysis:
+Which of the investigated factors, exhibit the greatest influence on longevity, on a county basis ?

 ### Reason For Topic Selection:
 The topic for this analysis was an interesting one to apply a machine learning model to investigate clustering and corelated factors that affect lifespan in different areas.